-Top 10 Least Valuable Currency in the World in 2018.
-Imagine exchanging your ₹500 note and getting 2,50,000 worth of the local currency.
+Top 10 Least Valuable Currency in the World in 2019.
+Imagine exchanging your ₹500 note and getting 2,50,000 worth of the local currency of some other country.
 Isn’t it a novel feeling?
 Your new ₹2000 note will make you a millionaire.
 The question is, “Where would you be a millionaire by exchanging a single banknote?”
-Which are these least valuable currency in the world compared to the India Rupee?
+Which are these least valuable currencies in the world compared to the India Rupee?

-BookMyForex has compared the list of World’s 10 least valuable currencies-2018.
+BookMyForex has compared the list of World’s 10 least valuable currencies in 2019.

-Here is the Least Valuable currency List in the world-2018
+Here is the list of Least Valuable Currencies in the World-2019

 Cambodian Riel is the currency of Monarch State in South East Asia.
 Popular belief suggests that the name of the currency comes from the Mekong river fish, the riel (“small fish” in Khmer).
 It is more likely that the name derives from the high silver content Mexican real used by Malay, Indian and Chinese merchants in mid-19th-century Cambodia.
 The KHR has low exchange rates and is very unpopular, hence, a large part of Cambodia prefers dollar.